makkus/freckles/README.rst

     Or, maybe you are working on a webpage. *freckles* could download your source files, setup a webserver and potential dependencies (php? ruby?, ...) on your dev machine, then puts configuration in place so you can start working straight away.

 *frecklecute*
     basically a wrapper around ansible_, making it easier to get started writing and executing task lists ('playbooks') locally.
 It also allows you to write short scriptlets ('*frecklecutables*') that can be command-line applications themselves.
-As *freckles* is built ontop of *ansible*, the building blocks of those *frecklecutables* are `all ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_ as well as `all roles on ansible galaxy <https://galaxy.ansible.com>`_.
+As *freckles* is built ontop of *ansible*, the building blocks of those *frecklecutables* are: `all ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_, and `all roles on ansible galaxy <https://galaxy.ansible.com>`_.

     Here's a quick example *frecklecutable*, let's store it in a file called example.yml: